 P & R Tennis at Grotto Bay Beach Resort.
 A little more than a stone's throw from the L.F.
-Wade International Airport, Grotto Bay has four Plexipave cork-based courts, two lighted, with an hourly rate of $12, $15 under the lights.
-It's open daily, 8 to 7, with a midday break from 11-3 on weekdays.
-Tennis pros Paul Alves and Romar Douglas offer lessons from $35 per half hour and $55 per full hour.
-For juniors the cost is $25 per half hour and $40 per hour.
+Wade International Airport, Grotto Bay has four Plexipave cork-based courts, two lighted, with an hourly rate of $10, $15 under the lights.
+It's open daily, 8am to 7pm, with a midday break from 11am–3pm on weekdays.
+Resident tennis pros offer lessons (individual and small group) for adults and juniors.
 Tennis attire is required.
 11 Blue Hole Hill, Bailey's Bay, Hamilton Parish, CR04.
-441/293-8333 Ext.
-1914 or 441/293-3420.
+441/293–8333 Ext.
+1914 or 441/293–3420.

 Coral Beach & Tennis Club.
-Introduction by a member is required to play at this exclusive club, which is the site of the XL Capital Bermuda Open tournament.
+Introduction by a member is required to play at this exclusive club, which was once the site of the USTA-sanctioned XL Capital Bermuda Open tournament.
 Coral Beach has eight clay courts, three of which are floodlighted.
-It's open daily from 8:30 to 1 and from 2 to 6.
-Resident pro James Collieson is the man to talk to about scheduling lessons, which run $55 for a half hour and $100 for an hour.
+Resident pro James Collieson is the man to talk to about scheduling lessons, which run upwards of $60 for a half hour.
+The club also hosts a senior and junior tournament at the end of July.
 Tennis whites are required.
-34 S. Shore Rd., Paget Parish, PG04.
-441/236-2233. www.coralbeachclub.com.
+34 South Shore Rd., Paget Parish, PG04.
+441/236–2233. www.coralbeachclub.com.

 Fairmont Southampton Tennis Club.
 Despite their position at the water's edge, the Plexipave hard courts here are reasonably shielded from the wind, although the breeze can be swirling and difficult.
-Six courts are at hand, costing $19 per hotel guest per day or $15 for a half-day.
-There's an added cost of $8 per hour to use the floodlights.
-Hours of service are daily from 8.30 to 6.
-Lessons from pro Mark Cordeiro are available at $45 per half hour or $90 per hour.
-Fairmont Southampton, 101 S. Shore Rd., Southampton Parish, SN02.
-441/236-6950.
+Six courts are at hand, costing $19 per hotel guest per day or $15 for a half-day; hours of service are daily from 8:30am to 6pm.
+You can also book a complete tennis package, which includes luxury Fairmont accomodations, breakfast, and lessons.
+Racket rentals are $8 per day or $6 per half-day.
+Book time with a pro for $50 per half hour or $100 per hour.
+Fairmont Southampton, 101 South Shore Rd., Southampton Parish, SN02.
+441/236–6950.

 W.E.R.
 Joell Tennis Stadium.
 This government-run facility is the busiest of Bermuda's tennis courts, the inland location ideal for combating strong winds.
 Of the eight all-weather courts available, five are Plexi-Cushion and three are Har-Tru.
 Three courts in the main stadium have floodlights.
-Hours are from 8 am to 10 pm weekdays and from 8 to 7 on weekends (closing time is 5 pm during winter months).
+Hours are from 8am to 10pm weekdays and from 8am to 7pm on weekends (closing time is 5 pm during winter months).
 Rates are $10 per hour during the day and $20 per hour at night.
-Tennis attire is required, and lessons are available starting at $35 per half hour and $75 per full hour.
+Tennis attire is required, and lessons are available from on-site pros upon request.
 2 Marsh Folly Rd., Pembroke Parish, HM13.
-441/292-0105.
+441/292–0105.

 Pomander Gate Tennis Club.
 There are five hard courts available (four with lighting) at this scenic club located off Hamilton Harbour.
-Temporary membership is available for $35 per couple per week.
+Temporary membership is available for $35 per couple per week; court rentals are $5 per session.
 Hours of play are 7 am to 11 pm on weekdays, until 10 pm on weekends.
 21 Pomander Rd., Paget Parish, PG05.
-441/236-5400.
+441/236–5400.

 Port Royal Tennis Courts.
 Port Royal Golf Course has four hard courts tucked away to the west of the clubhouse, two of which are floodlit.
-A host of pros, including head pro Steve Bean, are on hand to offer instruction.
-Lessons are $40 per half-hour and $75 per hour.
+A host of pros, including head pro Steve Bean, are on hand to offer instruction; lessons run from $60 per hour.
 Rates for court play are the cheapest on the island; $10 per hour in the day and $15 per hour at night—it's open until 10 pm.
 Port Royal Golf Course, 5 Middle Rd., Southampton Parish, SNBX.
-441/535-3695.
+441/535–3695.

 Bermuda Lawn Tennis Association.
 Established in 1964, the association is the governing body for tennis in Bermuda and hosts all the important tennis events on the island.
-Ask for an events calendar.
-441/296-0834. www.blta.bm.
+Visit their website for an up-to-date calendar of tournaments and events.
+441/296–0834. www.blta.bm.

 International Beach Tennis Tournament.
 The pink sand of Horseshoe Bay hosts the island's beach tennis tournaments at the end of August.
 A cross between tennis and beach volleyball, the three-day tournament features "stars" of the game, plus an amateur division that anyone can enter.
-If you're not visiting in August, the Bermuda Beach Tennis Association runs regular pickup games at Horseshoe Bay every Sunday from 1 to 5 pm throughout the summer.
-441/334-8669. www.bermudabeachtennis.com.
+If you're not visiting in August, the Bermuda Beach Tennis Association runs regular pickup games at Elbow Beach every Wednesday from 5:30pm until dusk and every Saturday from 10am-2pm throughout the summer.
+441/334–8669. www.bermudabeachtennis.com.

 Fodor's Trip Planning Ideas